 Shindengen Group is committed to reducing their environment footprint.
 Managing activities that contribute to global warming, proper use and disposal of chemicals, safe waste disposal and water-use reduction, as well as protecting the biodiversity of the environment in which we operate, are all ways in which we are reducing our environmental footprint.
-Following is the introduction of FY2016 main activities including practical cases and education of people involved.
+Following is the introduction of FY 2017 main activities including practical cases.

 LCA & Scope 3 for High-voltage DC power supply (HVDC) Systems

 LCA (Life Cycle Assessment)